lycus/mci/docs/assembly_language.rst

 As with thread entry points, these must return ``void``, have no parameters, and have standard calling convention.

-A module can only have one entry point, one thread entry point, and one thread exit point (all are optional).
+A module can only have one entry point, one thread entry point, one thread exit point, one module entry point, and one module exit point (all are optional).
 They must refer to functions inside the module.

+Normally, thread entry and exit points and module entry and exit points will only be called whenever some thread attempts to access code (or fields) inside the module they belong to.
+Some execution engines may, however, choose to load all of a program's modules eagerly, resulting in these entry and exit points being executed even if no code inside their module was executed during the program's execution time.

+Code inside thread entry and exit points and module entry and exit points must not make any assumptions about the order they are called in.
+The order will for all practical purposes be deterministic, but this is by no means guaranteed.

 Metadata
 ++++++++